Code | Name | Description |

 FA | Fall | A very rapid downward movement of a mass of rock or earth that travels mostly through the air by free fall, leaping, bounding or rolling, with little or no interaction between one moving unit and another, e.g., rock-fall, debris fall. |

-SL | Slide | Lateral displacement of earth materials moving as a block along a deep-seated slip face |
+SL | Slide | Lateral displacement of earth materials moving as a block along a deep-seated slip face, either rotational (‘slump’) or translational |

-FW | Flow | slow to rapid movement of earth materials that behave as a viscous fluid |
+FW | Flow | Moderate to rapid movement of earth materials that behave as a viscous fluid (earthflow or mudslide) |

 Wind-driven | ||

-WI | Wind | Detachment, transport, and deposition of loose materials by wind action, especially in dust storms and in arid or semi-arid regions or where a protective mat of vegetation has been removed.
-Erosion forms are characteristically ovate in plan, and concave in contour and profile. |
+WI | Wind | Detachment, transport, and deposition of loose materials by wind action, especially where a vegetation cover is not present. |

 Other | ||